mroughan/Roulette/README.md

 and we trace a location relative to the curve as it rolls (think spirographs).

+Exact algorithms and sources are documented in the code.

 ### Dependencies

 Currently it can either compute elliptic integrals by numeric